applidget/event-theme-maker/README.md

 When you run `new_theme` we create an empty theme based on the one you chose.

 Only a member of Eventmaker's team should run `new_repository`.
-It's used to create a new repository for customers wishing to ddevelop their own Eventmaker themes 😊.
+It's used to create a new repository for customers wishing to develop their own Eventmaker themes 😊.

 ## Requirements